-“Microsoft has the proven ability to support all our advertising needs as we together build a new ad-supported offering,” Peters said.
-“More importantly, Microsoft offered the flexibility to innovate over time on both the technology and sales side, as well as strong privacy protections for our members.”
+"Microsoft has the proven ability to support all our advertising needs as we together build a new ad-supported offering," Netflix wrote.
+"More importantly, Microsoft offered the flexibility to innovate over time on both the technology and sales side, as well as strong privacy protections for our members.
+It’s very early days and we have much to work through.
+But our long-term goal is clear: More choice for consumers and a premium, better-than-linear TV brand experience for advertisers."